mateodelnorte/nycnode-site/README.md

 ## The NYCNode Website.

-Initially built in two and a half days by the team at [Thinkmill](http://www.thinkmill.com.au) as a demo of what [KeystoneJS](http://keystonejs.com) can do, it's now a showcase for the Sydney Javascript community.
+Initially built in two and a half days by the team at [Thinkmill](http://www.thinkmill.com.au) as a demo of what [KeystoneJS](http://keystonejs.com) can do, it's now a showcase for the New York Node.js community.

 ## Get Involved!